medikoo/deferred/README.md

 # Asynchronous JavaScript with deferred and promises

 Promises in a simple and powerful way.
-It was built with the _less is more_ mantra in mind.
-It's just few functions that should give all you need to easily configure complicated asynchronous control flow.
+Originally inspired by [Q](https://github.com/kriskowal/q), it's fastest and most natural promise implementation in JavaScript.

-This work is inspired by other deferred/promise implementations, in particular [Q](https://github.com/kriskowal/q) by [Kris Kowal](https://github.com/kriskowal).
+It's build on functional capabilities of JavaScript language and let's you write code that takes out maximum from asynchronicity but remains clean and readable as synchronous.
+To see it in action check file concatenation example below.

 For good insight into promise/deferred concept and in general asynchronous programming see also slides from meetjs summit presentation: __[Asynchronous JavaScript](http://www.medikoo.com/asynchronous-javascript/)__